pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu_apps_workload_tail.md

-## Tanzu Apps Workload Tail
+# Tanzu Apps Workload Tail

-Watch workload related logs.
+This topic will help you to watch workload related logs.

-### Synopsis

-Stream logs for a workload until canceled.
+You can stream logs for a workload until canceled.
 To cancel, press Ctl-c in the shell or kill the process.
 As new workload pods are started, the logs are displayed.
 To show historical logs use --since.